weishi10141993/MuJetAnalysis_LimitSetting/README.md

    In[180]: ~/Downloads/ALPLimits/Electron_Coupling

-   (B) NMSSM Limits: The NMSSM limits as a function of CP-even/odd higgs mass are in scripts/plots95.
+   (B) NMSSM Limits: The NMSSM limits as a function of CP-even/odd Higgs mass are in scripts/plots95.

    (C) Dark SUSY Limits: Ask Alfredo for help.